Frequently asked questions

 The survey is sent to a random selection of people who are registered with a GP in England.
 To ensure the survey is valid, Ipsos cannot invite people who have not already been selected at random to take part in the survey.

 However, NHS England are committed to hearing patient’s views on services they have received, and there are other ways you can provide feedback.
 For example, your GP practice should offer the Friends and Family Test (FFT) which lets you leave comments about your experience.
-You can also give feedback on services you have received by posting comments on websites including the NHS website and Care Opinion.
+You can also give feedback on services you have received by posting comments on websites such as Care Opinion.

 Alternatively, you can feedback to the commissioner, which is the organisation that pays for the service or care you received.
 For GP services, you should contact your local integrated care board (ICB).

-I have not contacted my GP recently, should I still take part?
+I have not contacted or visited my GP recently, should I still take part?

-I have not visited my GP practice in person recently, should I still take part?
+I changed my practice last week / last month / recently, should I still take part?

 Who should I contact if I don’t want to take part?